JoostVoskuil/azure-devops-deleteprotectedbranch/README.md

-# Delete Branches that are protected by Policies
+# Delete Branches that are protected by Policies or that are not yours

 ## Introduction